-Reading: A Course Schedule will be set up in D2L and show what topics and sections of the book are to be covered in each lecture/week.
+Reading: Course readings will be assigned in class and posted on D2L and show what topics and sections of the book are to be covered in each lecture/week.
 It is expected that you will have read the relevant sections before each lecture.
-Note that the course may proceed faster or slower and the schedule will be adjusted as needed.
+Note that the course may proceed faster or slower than listed in the outline and it will be adjusted as needed.

-WileyPlus: There will be about ten to fifteen problems posted in WileyPlus at least one week before the due date and these will be graded.
-Homework solutions will be posted on D2L after the due date.
-Submissions MUST be made through WileyPlus.
-Any access issues and technical connection problems will be handled by the WileyPlus technicians; the instructor cannot and will not handle any WileyPlus technical issues or problems.
+MasteringPhysics: There will be about ten to fifteen problems posted in MasteringPhysics at least one week before the due date and these will be graded.
+Homework submissions MUST be made through MasteringPhysics.
+Any access issues and technical connection problems will be handled by the MasteringPhysics technicians; the instructor cannot and will not handle any MasteringPhysics technical issues or problems.
 However, the instructor is available during office hours and via eMail for content related questions.
 Remember that you should not expect immediate email responses but it may take up to a full business day to respond.

-See the WileyPlus notes in D2L for how to set up your account.
+See the MasteringPhysics notes in D2L for how to set up your account.